kaist-cp/view-hw/README.md

-This is the artifact for a paper, Kyeongmin Cho, Sung-Hwan Lee, Azalea Raad, and Jeehoon Kang, "Revamping Hardware Persistency Models (View-based and Axiomatic Persistency Models for Intel-x86 and ARMv8)", PLDI 2021 (conditionally accepted).
+This is the artifact for a paper, Kyeongmin Cho, Sung-Hwan Lee, Azalea Raad, and Jeehoon Kang, "Revamping Hardware Persistency Models: View-based and Axiomatic Persistency Models for Intel-x86 and ARMv8", PLDI 2021 (conditionally accepted).
 This artifact provides mechanized proofs in the paper.

 ## Meta